Text & images © The Flying Banana.

 To navigate, you can either use the floating menu at left (for which you may need to allow 'blocked content' in your browser), or simply click on the in-text links.
 Or if all else fails, just use the site map.

-The old bike pulls like a train.
-There is simply gob-loads of torque for tooling around town or touring two-up; but if you want to get the front-end all light and hairy, well that's OK too.
-And for this era of machine, the handling is excellent, with neutral steering and a degree of frame-rigidity that won't do anything scary.
+The old bike goes like the clappers.
+There is simply gob-loads of torque for tooling around town or touring two-up; and if you want to get the front-end all light and hairy, well that's OK too.
+And for this era of machine, the handling is fairly good, with neutral steering and a degree of frame-rigidity that won't do anything too scary.
+But you must remember that it is early-80s technology, and it has its limits: respect them!

-The cosmetics and most of the engine work had been done before I bought the bike.
+The paintjob and most of the engine work had been done before I bought the bike.
 However, in many ways the Katana was mechanically neglected (eg. stock-standard jetting on a very modified engine) so there have been plenty of things to put right.
-Not the least of which was the top-end rebuild.
+Not the least of which was the top-end rebuild in 2004.
+This was followed by a total dismantling and renovation in 2012.

 What's so crash-hot about the GS and GSX series Suzukis?
-Well, a heap of things.
-But most of all, it's THAT ENGINE.
-Bullet-proof, reliable, robust, powerful, and brilliantly designed.
+Well, there is THAT ENGINE.
+Bullet-proof, robust, powerful, and brilliantly designed.

 On the mechanical side, the Achilles' Heel of the Katana (and indeed any GS- or GSX-engined machine) is the charging system.